-- On March 1, 2024, in celebration of Women's History Month, LA Metro's Joint Awareness Campaign launched a brand-new website, "Women Breaking Ground" (www.womenbreakground.com). - LA Metro's "Women Breaking Ground" website gives women that are interested in a career in construction an avenue for learning more about how to join an apprenticeship readiness training program and get connected to resources. - Overall, there were over 700 individuals that were given information and resources on preapprenticeship training programs sponsored by the LAOCBCTC Apprentice Readiness Fund to start a career in construction. - The Women Breaking Ground website will run through FY2026 partnership with the LA/OCBCTC.
+- LA Metro's "Women Breaking Ground" website gives women that are interested in a career in construction an avenue for learning more about how to join an apprenticeship readiness training program and get connected to resources. - Through the end of March, over 1,000 individuals have been triaged and given information and resources on starting a career in construction.
+Over 247 individuals were referred to a preapprenticeship training program sponsored by the LAOCBCTC Apprentice Readiness Fund.
+Thus far, 17 individuals have enrolled in pre-apprenticeship training, and 15 have graduated from the program.
+4 of these individuals have been placed in union apprenticeship jobs. - The Women Breaking Ground website will run through FY26 in partnership with the LA/OCBCTC.